Realtor, Buying, or Selling in the Inglewood Plat?

 Future maintenance and development depend on three functions of the Board:

 - Dues participation by Inglewood Plat residents

-- Volunteer efforts by members and trustees
+- Volunteer efforts by IBC Members and the Board

 - Community input through questionnaires and meeting attendance